OUTDOOR EXPERIENCES

 Petroglyphs

-Peterborough and the Kawarthas is home to the largest known concentration of aboriginal rock carvings in Canada.
+Peterborough County is home to the largest known concentration of aboriginal rock carvings in Canada.
 Many stories can be interpreted from the drawings also known as the “teaching rocks”.
 There are also many opportunities to see wildlife on the trails, and with 4 different trail systems, you take your pick at how to spend your day exploring the natural wonder that is the Petroglyphs.

 RANNEY GORGE

 The astounding views you get from Ranney Gorge Suspension Bridge are more than noteworthy.
-Don’t take our word for it – Narcity claims this is “Ontario’s Most Scenic Suspension Bridge” with “the best views in central Ontario.”
-This is an attraction that you can enjoy all year round.
+Better yet, this is an attraction that you can enjoy all year round.
 The bridge gives you the best view of Ranney Falls and the rushing waters 30ft beneath your feet.
 You’ll feel a sense of adventure as your heart races while the bridge sways in the wind.
 On the other side of the bridge is Ferris Provincial Park.

 OTHER RESOURCES